Chevrolet Kodiak: School bus

 Following in the tradition of its medium-duty C/K predecessor, the GMT530 platform was utilized by General Motors to supply the school bus industry throughout its production run.
-In an unusual move at the time, starting in 1992, GM offered the Kodiak/TopKick solely to a single body manufacturer, Blue Bird Corporation from 1992 to 2002.
+In an unusual move at the time, starting in 1992, GM offered the Kodiak/TopKick solely to a single body manufacturer, Blue Bird Corporation, until 2002.

 While the GMT530 chassis was not offered to other body manufacturers (as a cowled chassis), body manufacturer Blue Bird continued to offer other chassis combinations (Ford B700/B800/B8000, International 3800, and the later Freightliner FS-65).
 As the 1990s progressed, production agreements between body manufacturers and chassis suppliers began to restructure school bus production; after the GMT530 was retired in 2002, General Motors was left without a body manufacturer to supply chassis production.

-Sharing most of its commonality with the C6500, the GMT530 Kodiak/TopKick bus chassis is notable for being one of the last school bus chassis powered by a gasoline engine.
+Sharing most of its commonality with the C6500, the GMT530 Kodiak/TopKick bus chassis is notable for being one of the last school bus chassis powered by a gasoline engine until the introduction of the Ford 6.8 L Triton V10-powered Blue Bird Vision in 2016.